-Pioneer Credit Recovery buys old debts from companies such as credit card companies, student loan servicers, and even the IRS.
-When consumers don’t pay their debts for 120+ days, companies like Pioneer Credit Recovery buy the debts from the creditor.
+Pioneer Credit Recovery, Inc. buys old debts from companies such as credit card companies, student loans, and even the IRS.
+When consumers don’t pay their debts for 120+ days, companies like Pioneer Credit Recovery purchase the debts from the creditor.

 Most collection agencies like Pioneer buy the debt for much less than it’s worth.
 This gives you some negotiation room, but it doesn’t let you off the hook.
 If you owe the debt, you must pay it, but you may not have to pay the full amount.

 The bigger issue is how to remove Pioneer Credit Recovery from your credit report.
 Leaving it there, even after paying it can damage your credit score for the long term.